 Why We Love National Spoil Your Dog Day

-A. So much love, so little time
+So much love, so little time

 The sad truth about dogs is that they don't live as long as humans.
 But somehow, dogs pack a lifetime of love and licks into little over a decade.
 Dogs love us without question, and they never complain about our busy schedules or the taste of their food.
-For all the love, companionship, and straight-up adoration our dogs lavish upon us, don't you think they deserve a day of getting spoiled in return?
+For all the love, companionship and straight-up adoration our dogs lavish upon us, don't you think they deserve a day of getting spoiled in return?

-B. Their cute faces
+Their cute faces

 Whether you've got one shih-tzu or a pack of lively mutts, there's just something about their doggy faces that makes your heart go all warm and fuzzy.
-Maybe it's all the love in their big brown eyes, or maybe it's that funny way their ears flop inside-out sometimes.
-Every dog is unique, but there's always that special something that makes your dog special to you.
+Maybe it's all the love in their big brown eyes or maybe it's that funny way their ears flop inside-out sometimes.
+Every dog is unique, but there's always that little something that makes your dog special to you.
 Whatever the quirks that you love about your dog, we love that every dog has quirks to love.

-C. It's the perfect excuse to spoil your dog
+It's the perfect excuse to spoil your dog

 Okay, so a lot of us don't really need an excuse to spoil our dogs.
 But dog owners know that too much spoiling can lead to bad health or behavioral problems.
 For a lot of dog owners, it's less about when to spoil their dogs and more about how to keep from spoiling them too much.
-National Spoil Your Dog Day is the perfect time to pamper our pets, and by concentrating a lot of our spoiling on a single day, we leave room for our dogs to enjoy a more balanced lifestyle overall.
+National Spoil Your Dog Day is the perfect time to pamper our pets and by concentrating a lot of our spoiling on a single day, we leave room for our dogs to enjoy a more balanced lifestyle, overall.

-How to Celebrate National Spoil Your Dog Day
+National Spoil Your Dog Day dates